 There have been extensive investments in digital infrastructure within the city promoting the setting up of several campuses by a vast array of companies within the city.
 This list includes several multinational corporations having established their development centres in the city.
 Major areas where such campuses have been set up are Madhapur, Kondapur, Gachibowli, and Uppal.

-Education and researchCBSE, SSC or ICSE, run by government aid or private (local governing bodies, individuals, missionaries or other agencies).
+Main article: Education in Hyderabad, IndiaCBSE, SSC or ICSE, run by government aid or private (local governing bodies, individuals, missionaries or other agencies).
 In schools the medium of instruction is mostly English, Hindi, Urdu or Telugu.
 Children have to study for ten years in schools, followed by two years in junior college, where they have to choose discipline for three–four years graduation programme.
 Admissions to professional colleges in Hyderbad is through EAMCET, most of the colleges are categorised and affiliated with either Jawaharlal Nehru Technological University or Osmania University.

 The city houses two deemed universities, six state universities and three central universities, which are the University of Hyderabad, Maulana Azad National Urdu University and English and Foreign Languages University.